VirenChauhan19/The-Gentle-BadAss-Movement-Mindfulness-Framework/README.md

 A 60-second portfolio film walking through the person, the problem, and the shipped product.

-**▶ [Watch the video on GitHub](https://github.com/VirenChauhan19/The-Gentle-BadAss-Movement-Mindfulness-Framework/blob/main/case-study-video/out/la-ultra-portfolio-under-60-music.mp4)** — opens GitHub's built-in player; press play in the browser, no download needed.
+**▶ [Watch the video on GitHub](https://github.com/VirenChauhan19/The-Gentle-BadAss-Movement-Mindfulness-Framework/blob/main/case-study-video/out/la-ultra-portfolio-under-60-music.mp4)**.
+It opens in GitHub's built-in player, so just press play in the browser.
+No download needed.

 [Direct download (MP4, 18 MB)](https://github.com/VirenChauhan19/The-Gentle-BadAss-Movement-Mindfulness-Framework/raw/main/case-study-video/out/la-ultra-portfolio-under-60-music.mp4) · file lives in the repo at `case-study-video/out/la-ultra-portfolio-under-60-music.mp4`.